infinity-keys/ik-landing/packages/discord-dust-game-bot/README.md

 4. run `node deploy-commands.js` to register (if editing slash commands)
 5. run `node .` to start

-## how to add a new/update commands:
+## How to Add a New/Update Slash Command(s):

--to create new command
+to create new command:

-create new file in commands folder run deploy commands script locally to update commands on server
+1. create new file in commands folder
+2. run `node deploy-commands.js` to register command(s) on server

-- to update existing commands
+to update existing commands

-  open command file that you want to edit run run deploy commands script locally to update commands on server
+1. open command file that you want to edit

-when deploying to productions:
+2. run `node deploy-commands.js` to update command(s) on server

+## Deploy to Production:

 1. verify that env variables are in the production and point to prod discord server/channel
 2. verify that render yaml is set up for start up and connected to database
 3. verify that dockerfile has lastest version of mongodb

+## How to Create Local Database with MongoDB

 to backup database

-how to create local database with mongo